interledger/rafiki/docs/transaction-api.md

 1. Activation.
 If the user approves the payment before its activation deadline, or `autoApprove` was `true`, the state advances to `Activated`.

-   In this case, Rafiki creates a new Interledger sub-account of the funding account, that is, the top-level Interledger account owned by the payer.
+   In this case, Rafiki creates a new Interledger account.

-   Then, Rafiki extends and utilizes a trustline to the sub-account for the `maxSourceAmount` of the quote, reserving the maximum requisite funds for the payment into the sub-account.
+   Then, Rafiki transfers `maxSourceAmount` of the quote from the funding account owned by the payer to the new account, reserving the maximum requisite funds for the payment.

 2. Cancellation.
 If the user explicitly cancels the quote, or the activation deadline is exceeded, the state advances to `Cancelling`.
 In the latter case, too much time has elapsed for the enforced exchange rate to remain accurate.